Introduction to Python

 Hola desde la función 1 del módulo 1Hola desde la función 2 del módulo 1Hola desde la función 1 del módulo 2Hola desde la función 2 del módulo 2

-In this way we only have to do an import
+This way we only have to do an import

-12. Try...
-Except
+12. Try... except

 These exceptions can be handled using the try